Openhab-Nodes/website/content/en/_index.md

     <div class="col-md-5">
         <p>Digitial assistants can be pretty neat.
 The picture shows Amazon Alexa, Google Home and Apple Homepod
             (Siri) from left to right.
             You might use one or two of those already.
-And that's why it is especially easy to make them work with openHAB X*.
+And that's why they work out of the box with openHAB X*.
         </p>
         <small>* A subscription is required to balance costs of the cloud connector.</small>